If you’re reading this post, chances are that you already have a WordPress website or evaluating setting up a site on

-Just like WordPress themes, some plugins are free, while some you have to pay for.
-Mostly premium versions of plugins operate on the freemium concept though, where you can install a basic version for free, but for added functionality you have to pay.
+Most premium versions of plugins operate on the freemium concept, though, where you can install a basic version for free, but you have to pay for added functionality.

 Some very good plugins, like Yoast SEO, have this option.

-If you have a small business or freelancer website, so not a huge one with zillions of products, the free plugins are usually enough, though.
+If you have a small business or freelancer website, so not a huge one with zillions of products, the free plugins are usually enough.

-In this post, I will tell you the plugins that I use and recommend for each function, based on my experience.
-FREE options available in all.
+In this post, I will tell you the plugins that I use and recommend for each function based on my experience.
+FREE options are available in all.